Humperdink618/startup/notes.md

 getElementByID()  returns an element with a specified value (returns null if element does not exist).
 One of the most common methods in the HTML DOM; used almost every time you want to read or edit an HTML element.

+to create a JavaScript object, either create it directly using var objectname = new Object(); or use Object Literal/Initializer syntax.

 to add a background color in HTML, use the CSS background-color property.
 Set it to the color name or code you want and place it inside a style attribute.
 Then add this style attribute to an HTML element, like a table, heading, div, or span tag.

 to change color of one p tag without changing the others, use this code: